matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 ### Project structure

 All of our code will be written in the `./src/App.vue`.
-All the front-end code has been written.
-The only thing left is to fill out the TODO-s:
+All the front-end code has been done.
+The only thing left is to fill out the TODO-s about interaction with zkSync:

 ```javascript
 initializeProviderAndSigner() {